DripDrop vs Gatorade: How DripDrop Beats the Competition

 DripDrop vs. Gatorade for Fast Dehydration Relief

-Now that you know the science behind general sports drinks and an oral rehydration solution like DripDrop ORS, let's look at DripDrop ORS vs. Gatorade in terms of dehydration relief.
+Now that you know the science behind general sports drinks and an oral rehydration solution like DripDrop, let's look at DripDrop vs. Gatorade in terms of dehydration relief.

 For a start, Gatorade contains too much sugar and not enough salt (sodium) or potassium to effectively manage dehydration.

 A 12 oz serving of Gatorade Thirst Quencher contains: